Meta-AF: Meta-Learning for Adaptive Filters: Introduction

 \IEEEpubidadjcol More broadly, the idea of controlling AFs via neural networks is related to several disciplines of signal processing and machine learning including optimal control, optimization, automatic machine learning, reinforcement learning and meta-learning.
 Relevant works within these areas include automatic selection of step sizes~\cite{sutton1992adapting, schraudolph1999local, mahmood2012tuning}, the direct control of model weights~\cite{schmidhuber1992learning, bello2017neural, ha2016hypernetworks}, rapid fine-tuning~\cite{finn2017model}, and meta-learning optimization rules~\cite{andrychowicz2016learning}.
 Out of these works, learning optimization rules or \emph{learned optimizers} is of critical relevance~\cite{wichrowska2017learned, metz2019understanding, chen2020training} and presents the idea of using one neural network as a function that optimizes another function.
 Such works, however, focus on creating learned optimizers for training neural networks in an offline setting, where the latter network is the final product, and the learned optimizer is otherwise discarded (or otherwise used to train additional networks).
 Moreover, this work has had little application to AFs, except for our own work~\cite{casebeer2021auto}, which we extend here.

 In this work, we formulate the development of AF algorithms as a meta-learning problem.
-We then learn adaptive filter update rules directly from data using a form of self-supervision together with truncated backpropagation through time~(TBPTT).
-We call our approach meta adaptive filtering~(Meta-AF) and do so to communicate the idea that we meta-learn AF algorithms from data, no longer need humans to hand-derive update equations, do not need any supervised labeled data for learning, and do not need exhaustive tuning.
+We learn adaptive filter update rules directly from data using self-supervision and call our approach meta adaptive filtering~(Meta-AF).
+Using our method, we no longer need humans to hand-derive update equations, do not need any supervised labeled data for learning, and do not need exhaustive tuning.
 To showcase our approach, we systematically develop learned AFs for exemplary applications of each of the four canonical AF architectures.
-Then, for each AF task, we compare our work to a suite of baselines and/or state-of-the-art approaches for the problems of system identification, acoustic echo cancellation, equalization, single- and multi-channel dereverberation, and multi-channel interference cancellation (beamforming).
-For all tasks, we use identical hyper-parameters, significantly reducing engineering and design time.
-We evaluate performance using signal-to-noise ratio~(SNR)-like signal level metrics and perceptual or task specific metrics as well as specific qualitative comparisons.
-Our results show we can learn high-quality AF algorithms that, in most cases, significantly out perform past specially developed methods.
+Then, for each AF task, we compare our work to a suite of baselines and/or state-of-the-art approaches for the problems of system identification, acoustic echo cancellation, equalization, multi-channel dereverberation, and multi-channel interference cancellation (beamforming).
+For all tasks, we use identical hyperparameters, significantly reducing engineering and design time.
+We evaluate performance using signal-to-noise ratio~(SNR)-like signal metrics and perceptual- or task-specific metrics as well as specific qualitative comparisons.
+Our results show we can learn high-performing AF algorithms that operate in real-time and, in most cases, outperform all methods we compare against.